Akansha-17/advanced-todo-app/README.md

 - **Delete Tasks**: Users can delete tasks when they are completed or no longer needed.
 - **User Authentication**: Secure login and registration using Firebase Authentication.
 - **Task Management**: Tasks are stored and managed in Firebase.
+- **API Integrate**: Integrate Weather API which fetchs the weather data when user add outdoor activity.

 ## Technologies Used

 - **Frontend**:
-  - React.js (or your preferred frontend framework)
+  - React.js
-  - Firebase for Authentication and Database
+  - LocalStorage
   - CSS/SCSS for Styling
+  - API Integrate

 ## Installation